praegnanz-de/videosws/README.md

 true, if paid subscription is required to use player.

 #### `pricing.freeAvailable` (boolean)
-true, if there's also a free version available.
+true, if there’s also a free version available.
 Only required if `pricing.once == true` or `pricing.subscription == true`.

 #### `license` (string)
-Your player's license.
+Your player’s license.
 You can use one of the licenses below or a URL to enter custom licenses.
 Create a github issue to add other liceses which are not written by yourself.

 - apache
 - bsd2